FAQs - LaserBond Cladding

 For almost all jobs, we prefer to complete the job in our own workshops where we can maintain consistency of product and quality control.

-How does LaserBond® cladding compare to traditional hard-facing?
+How does LaserBond® laser cladding compare to traditional hard-facing?

 LaserBond® applied wear resistant layers significantly outperform hard- facing applied by plasma transferred arc (PTA) and conventional welding.

-What details are required to get a LaserBond® cladding quote for my application?
+What details are required to get a LaserBond® laser cladding quote for my application?

 Provide as much information as possible to help us understand your needs, including: